code-differently/code-differently-24-q4/lesson_04/amiyahjones/README.md

 2. Then, it looks at every number starting from 2 up to one less than your number (i = the number you enter to check with) to see if any of these can divide your number just fine (without any remainders / leftovers)
 3. If it finds any number that divides evenly, it returns ```false```
 4. If it doesn't find any number that can divide it, the function returns ```true```.

+Now for my React implementation, the second humongus lines of code is definelty a LOT.
+However I've been told it's similar to javascript but easier - where everything is in one spot to create your 'app'.
+In this case, you can type any number into a box and click a button.